 Now, if you do not like Volume Step Adjuster and want to get back to your default settings, you can open Task Manager and kill the volstep.exe process.

-As this is a portable app, you will have to run it manually every time after a restart.
+As it is a portable app, you will have to run it manually every time after a restart.
 However, if you wish, you can make the program run on startup.